Stage 1 E-Team Program grantees (receiving $5k each):

 Since 1995, our E-Team grants have been funding collegiate student and student/faculty teams to move ideas out of the lab and classroom and into the marketplace.
 The program enhances this opportunity by providing expert entrepreneurial and venture coaching, experiential workshops, and a potential investment opportunity to help realize the commercial success of the technology inventions and innovations that come through our organization.

 Selected E-Team Program participants may also be invited to exhibit their technologies at Open Minds, the annual showcase of breakthrough technologies from NCIIA's top student teams.
-The 2014 Open Minds exhibition will be held in San Jose, CA, March 21-22 during NCIIA's annual conference, OPEN.
+The 2015 Open Minds exhibition will be held in Washington DC, March 20-21 during NCIIA's annual conference, OPEN.

 E-Team Program Stages

-Stage 1 provides funding of up to $5,000 to attend a three-day workshop on market analysis and value proposition development.
-The intensive hands-on workshop is based on NCIIA's successful Lens of the Market and InnovationLab curriculum.
-The focus of Stage One is to better articulate the opportunity for the innovation in the marketplace and to develop near-term milestones.
+Stage 1 provides funding of $5,000 to attend a three-day workshop on market analysis and value proposition development.
+The focus of Stage 1 is to better articulate the opportunity for the innovation in the marketplace and to develop near-term milestones.
 Remaining funds may be used to support further development of your project/product.

 Stage 2 provides additional funding of up to $20,000.
 A required, intensive workshop helps teams further develop their business model.
 Six monthly sessions of coaching follow the workshop, guiding the team from confirmation to execution of their business model.

-Stage 3 Eligible Stage 2 teams may be invited to participate in Stage 3 - NCIIA's VentureWell program.
-VentureWell focuses on helping teams develop a “lens of the investor” perspective and culminates in a venture forum to present to potential investors.
+Stage 3 Eligible Stage 2 teams may be invited to participate in Stage 3, which focuses on helping teams develop a “lens of the investor” perspective and culminates in a venture forum to present to potential investors.
 NCIIA will invest up to $50,000 in two to three Stage 3 teams per year, typically in the form of convertible debt.

-At this time the VentureWell program is designed for for-profit ventures only.
+At this time Stage 3 is designed for for-profit ventures only.
 Two sector-specific sections will be offered each year: one in the winter for teams working on cleantech devices, and one in the summer for teams working on biomedical and/or health-related devices.

 What's an E-Team?